Selected Scientific Work

 Cook, Marshall, Masci, & Coyne.
 (2007).
 Physicians’ perspectives on prescribing benzodiazepines for older adults: A qualitative study.

 Older Adult Trauma Survivors

-A significant amount of my research and related publications focus specifically on the prevalence, phenomenology, assessment and treatment of older adult trauma survivors.
-In addition to conducting original quantitative and qualitative research on this population, I have completed systematic reviews of the literature on several older traumatized subgroups including older adults who experienced natural and man-made disasters, and older women who have been sexually or physically assaulted across the lifespan.
+A significant amount of Dr. Cook’s research and related publications focus specifically on the prevalence, phenomenology, assessment and treatment of older adult trauma survivors.
+In addition to conducting original quantitative and qualitative research on this population, she has completed systematic reviews of the literature on several older traumatized subgroups including older adults who experienced natural and man-made disasters, and older women who have been sexually or physically assaulted across the lifespan.
 This work has documented how trauma experienced early in life can continue to have devastating mental and physical health problems in older adults decades later and how traumatic stress related disorders can be reliably assessed and effectively treated.

 Cook, Ruzek, & Cassidy.
 (2003).
 Possible association of posttraumatic stress disorder with cognitive impairment among older adults.

 Cook, Riggs, Thompson, Coyne, & Sheikh.
 (2004).
 Post-traumatic stress disorder and current relationship functioning of WWII ex-prisoners of war.

 Cook, Pilver, Dinnen, Schnurr, & Hoff.
 (2013).
 Prevalence of physical and sexual assault and mental health disorders in older women: Findings from a nationally representative sample.

 Dinnen, Simiola, & Cook.
 (2015).
 Trauma and posttraumatic stress disorder in older adults: A systematic review of the psychotherapy treatment literature.